 President and CEO Jim Ricker previously worked with John Deere, now known as Sentry, for nearly 20 years before moving onto a career as a program development and procurement specialist.

-Vice President Jayme Bates, who brings nearly ten years experience as an insurance provider to the family business, lives in Hilliard, Ohio, with her husband, Brad.
+Vice President Jayme Bates, who brings nearly ten years experience as an insurance provider to the family business, lives in Hilliard, Ohio, with her husband, Brad, the CIO of JT Bates Group.
 She has two daughters, Annie, 18, and Lia, 5, and a stepson, Corbin, 19.